-California ICU capacity is down to 1.1% and Bay Area ICU capacity slid down to 11.4%, its lowest capacity since the start of the pandemic response.
-55% of ICU patients in the state have COVID-19.
-Southern California and Central Valley ICU capacity is at 0%.
-This does not yet reflect the recent surge in new cases.
+California ICU capacity is down to 0% and Bay Area ICU capacity slid further down to 7.5%, its lowest capacity since the start of the pandemic response.
+Southern California and Central Valley ICU capacity have been at 0%.
 LA County is predicting a ten-fold increase in hospitalizations from October to New Year's Eve.
-The LA Times published a photo essay on December 17 of what an ICU at 0% capacity looks like.
+The LA Times published a photo essay of what an ICU at 0% capacity looks like.

 Dr. Mark Ghaly, CA Secretary of Health and Human Services, estimates that about 12% of people who test positive for COVID-19 in California will need hospitalization, and 12% of those hospitalized will require ICU care.
-Hospitalizations and community testing positivity rates in Alameda County have more than doubled this month.
+Dr. Ghaly announced on December 29 that Shelter-in-place orders for Southern California and the Central Valley have been extended in light of these trends.